dkempen98/tech-blog/README.md

 # tech-blog
-Tech blog application that has a sign up process and allows you to follow certain users.
+Tech blog application that has a sign up process and allows you topost and comment.